storme-dev/frontend-lab/README.md

 ### What is the place?

 It's the repository on which you will find the bunch of tasks on HTML, CSS, JS and React.
-It should helps you to dive into the frontend dev world and become more familiar with it.
+It should help you to dive into the frontend dev world and become more familiar with it.
 The workflow (tasks which have to be made / can be skipped) will be defined by your mentor.

 ### What will you face with?